Michelle St. Pierre

 Tashia is a PhD student in the Clinical Psychology program at UBCO, where she is researching the therapeutic uses of psychedelics to help people with addiction.
 She is passionate about improving currently-available addiction treatments using innovative approaches, and recently evaluated the effectiveness of yoga in a residential addiction treatment program for women.
 She completed her MSc in Psychology, Neuroscience & Behaviour at McMaster University, where her thesis explored the relationships among ADHD, cannabis use and cognitive functions.
 Tashia has also contributed to research on assessing impulsivity in correctional settings, gambling and binge eating disorders, and changes in binge-drinking and cannabis use across young adulthood.
 Her favourite non-school activities include DJing, rock climbing, hiking, and bird-watching.
 Follow her on twitter @tashiapetker

 Christopher is a M.A. student in the Clinical Psychology program at the University of British Columbia Okanagan supervised by Dr. Zachary Walsh and Dr. Maya Libben.
-His undergraduate research completed at the University of Florida investigated the relationship between collective effervescence and musical experience.
+His undergraduate research, completed at the University of Florida, investigated the relationship between collective effervescence and musical experience.
 His master’s research, completed at the University of Central Florida, continued his undergraduate research with the development and validation of an original psychometric tool evaluating collective effervescence through live music events.
 He also examined the clinical potential for cannabidiol (CBD) as a treatment for anxiety using meta-analytic procedures.
-Christopher has completed practicums facilitating a neuropsychological treatment group for people with aphasia at the University of Central Florida’s Communication Disorders Clinic as well as administering neuropsychological assessment with Orlando Health Neuroscience and Rehabilitation Institute Neuropsychology Group.
-His current research focuses on the use of cannabis as well as psychedelics for recreational and therapeutic purposes.
+His current research focuses on the use of cannabis and psychedelics for recreational and therapeutic purposes.

 Ifunanya (ee-foon-eye-ya) is a 4th year Bachelor of Science student at the UBC Okanagan completing a major in Psychology.
 Ifunanya’s research is centered on cannabis and pregnancy.
 She is completing a directed studies project under the supervision of Dr. Walsh and Sarah Daniels.
 The research intends to characterise public perceptions held regarding the use of cannabis during pregnancy and identify the factors that influence these beliefs.
 Outside of school and the lab, Ifunanya spends time volunteering with the Central Okanagan Community Food Bank.
 She is also an avid reader and baker, a novice boxer and a fashion and design enthusiast.
 In the future, she aims to pursue a doctorate in clinical neuropsychology with a special interest in children and adolescents.